JakeSperling/CSE210/DevContainer-Wiki.md

 Welcome to the DevContainer wiki!
-The development container is provided to help you set up the development quickly and easily.
+The development container is provided to help you set up the development environment quickly and easily.
 This wiki offers detailed instructions about how to use the devcontainer.

 ## Accept Homework Assignments via GitHub Classroom